Call for Proposals – New Ampersand Course Innovation Grants

 What are Ampersand Programs?

-• Multi-semester, small (up to 19 students), discussion-based/interactive classes
+• Multi-semester, small (up to 25 students), discussion-based/interactive classes (the typical Ampersand program includes a Fall course and a Spring course)

-• May include travel and opportunities to conduct research under faculty mentorship
+• Programs that may include travel and opportunities to conduct research under faculty mentorship

-• May be offered every year, every-other year, or intermittently
+• Programs that may be offered every year, every-other year, or intermittently

 Why offer an Ampersand Program?